Coronavirus: UAE reports 1,008 Covid-19 cases, 882 recoveries, 2 deaths

-The UAE Ministry of Health and Prevention on Saturday, September 12, reported 1,007 new cases of the Covid-19 coronavirus, along with 521 recoveries.
-It also announced a death due to complications caused by the virus.
-The new cases were identified after conducting additional 95,287 tests.
+The UAE Ministry of Health and Prevention on Friday reported 1,008 cases of the Covid-19 coronavirus, along with 882 recoveries.
+Two deaths were also reported.

-At 0.5 per cent, the country has one of the lowest death rates in the world.
-It also has among the highest recovery rates in the world at 90 per cent.
-It has conducted over 7.9 million tests till date as part of the country's massive screening programmes to combat the spread of Covid-19.
+The UAE has conducted over 9.13 million tests till date as part of the country's massive screening programmes to combat the spread of Covid-19.

-With the sharp spike in Covid-19 cases in recent days, the UAE Government has been warning residents against letting their guards down.
-Wearing masks, physical distancing and maintaining good hand hygiene top the list of anti-Covid measures, but there's another that must be prioritised: Eating healthy.
-According to authorities, the country witnessed a surge in Covid-19 cases in recent days mainly because of non-compliance of precautionary measures outlined by the country.
+However, with a spike in Covid-19 cases in recent days, the ministry has urged the public to follow all preventive guidelines.
+According to authorities, the country witnessed a surge in Covid-19 cases in recent days mainly because of non-compliance to precautionary measures outlined by the country.